RozWelch/CareHub-Project4-2023/README.md

     * On successful deploy, I clicked on 'View app' and got a successful deploy message

 ## Credits
+* Code Institue's 'I think therefore I blog' tutorial

-All images used are from www.freepix.com
+* All images used are from www.freepix.com

 ## Acknowledgements
 Thanks to my mentor, my facilitator, my fellow students on Slack, tutoring support and to my friends for helping test the site.